 Baked Chicken and Gnocchi with Tomatoes and Basil

 This post may contain affiliate links.
 Please read my disclosure policy.

-- Cheese: I tested this recipe multiple times using soft, mild goat cheese because some members of my family don’t do cow’s milk.
+- Cheese: I tested this recipe using soft, mild goat cheese because some members of my family don’t do cow’s milk.
 However, whole milk ricotta is also a wonderful option, as it softens into creamy pockets on the hot chicken and gnocchi.
 It makes me think of a freeform chicken lasagna.

+Baked Chicken and Gnocchi with Tomatoes and Basil